https://api.easypumpfun.com/buy

 }

-signature - Hash for the completed transaction.
+Hash for the completed transaction.
 If the transaction fails, this field might still be present if the API successfully processed the request but encountered an issue with the transaction completion.

 #FOR BUY